Anti Inflammatory Diet and Endometriosis.

 What can cause inflammation?

-Inflammation starts when our immune system becomes active when something foreign invades our body.
+Our immune system becomes active when something foreign invades our body.
 This can be injury, infection, environmental chemicals, pathogens, etc. Foods that are high in refined grains, alcohol, dairy, gluten, sugar, and processed foods can alter our gut microbiome and cause immune changes.
 Chronic inflammation can be damaging to our health.

 What should I avoid?